sriv97/DOB_Cleanup/README.md

 Requires Installation of AWS CLI Tools [AWSCLI](https://aws.amazon.com/cli/)

-After Installation of AWS CLI,
+After Successful Installation of AWS CLI

-run ```aws configure```
+Run ```aws configure``` in a Terminal / CMD window

-and enter in the Access Key ID and Secret Access Key to authenticate with AWS Bucket
+Enter in the Access Key ID and Secret Access Key to authenticate with AWS S3 Bucket

 **_Please Note the Preset directory locations need to modified to your local working directory_**